 Timber Species Suitability

 Solid timbers with a tight grain are best for pool environments as they are less likely to be affected by moisture.
-Blackbutt and Spotted Gum are both suitable, provided they are adequately coated.
-Their suitability is due to their high resistance to mould growth and degradation.
-We would not recommend Vic Ash, American Oak or Banjo Pine in a wet area.
+Spotted Gum is suitable, provided it is adequately coated.
+Their suitability is due to the high resistance to mould growth and degradation.
+We would not recommend Australian Ash or American Oak in a wet area.

 As a coating is integral to timbers ability to repel the majority of the concerns in wet areas, we strongly recommend a regimented inspection protocol at least every six months.